healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 *   One cordless kettle
 *   One corded power base
 *   One user manual
-*   Warranty: 1-year limited in the US
+*   Warranty: 1-year US limited

-The Ovente Electric Glass Kettle arrived between two foam pads on the top and the bottom inside a carton box.
-The instruction manual was standard, having basic information on the kettle’s parts, how to use, safeguards, cleaning and maintaining, troubleshooting, and warranty.
+The Amazon Basics arrived between a foam pad on the top and one on the bottom inside a carton box.
+The instruction manual had basic information on the kettle’s parts, how to use, safeguards, cleaning and maintenance, troubleshooting, and warranty.

 ### Dimensions